classicalConditioning/ts-typer/README.md

 # ts-typer
-A gulp tool to convert C# models to Typescript models.
+A command line tool that generates typescript classes and interfaces from C# classes and interfaces.